EastWest Studios: Background

 EastWest Studios was first known as Western Studio, one half of the United Western Recorders studio complex located on 6000 and 6050 West Sunset Boulevard.
 In 1984, United Western Recorders was sold and renamed to Ocean Way Recording.
 In 1998, the former Western Studio half at 6000 Sunset was divided from Ocean Way Recording, sold, and renamed to Cello Studios.
 In 2005, Cello Studios ceased operation.

 On January 17, 2006, Doug Rogers acquired ownership of 6000 Sunset.
 Rogers commissioned designer Philippe Starck (SLS Hotel Los Angeles, St. Martins Lane hotel, London) to refurbish and redesign the artist lounges, kitchen, and reception areas, which had previously suffered water damage.
 Careful to preserve the integrity of the original recording facilities, Starck and Rogers implemented a brand-new design to create "a place where artists can meet, mingle, and be inspired".
 The studio complex became Starck's first and only recording studio design.

 In March 2009, the renovated studios, renamed EastWest Studios, opened to the public.
-Since then, its clients have received over 120 Grammy nominations from recordings made in EastWest Studios, more than any other studio in the world.
+As of June 2020, it produced over 120 Grammy nominations, more than any other studio in the world.